Adamiito0909/mlx-swift-audio/README.md

 - **Marvis**: Streaming audio generation
 - **OuteTTS**: Custom voices with reference audio

+## Legal and ethical considerations

+Voice synthesis technology should be used responsibly.
+Obtain consent before using voice recordings, respect intellectual property and personality rights, never use synthetic voices for deception or fraud, and comply with applicable laws in your jurisdiction.

 ## History

 Commit [22b498c](https://github.com/DePasqualeOrg/mlx-swift-audio/commit/22b498ceaf01fa2ee138bb36c62799172efbd6ab) in this repository corresponds to commit [0ee931b](https://github.com/DePasqualeOrg/mlx-audio/commit/0ee931b6971a338f7c48176a86db217a434a0036) ([PR #279](https://github.com/Blaizzy/mlx-audio/pull/279)) in [Blaizzy/mlx-audio](https://github.com/Blaizzy/mlx-audio), in which the Swift library and example app were completely rewritten.
 The commit history of files from mlx-audio has been preserved.